The Best Ceiling Speakers For 2020

 - May still want to use a subwoofer with these

-In short, if you’re looking for something to go in a mid sized to even slightly large room, the JBL SP6CII is the one to go with.
-It just sounds fantastic and will certainly serve you well for years to come.
+In short, if you’re looking for something to go in a mid sized to even slightly large room, the JBL SP6CII is certainly suited for that.

 The Best 8 inch – JBL SP8CII 2-Way, Round 8”

 Funnily enough, JBL also secures the best 8 inch spot with their SP8CII model.
 This is like the older sibling of the 6.5 inch one we talked about previously.

 But wow is it the step up.

 You know, of all the ceiling speakers I’ve heard, this is one of the very few that could really be used entirely without a subwoofer.

 Going down to 32hz (possibly lower depending on your room) this thing hits incredibly hard when it comes to the bass.

 But what’s really impressive is how clear it is too.

 Be it movies, music, etc. it handles it all beautifully.
 Everything is just so full bodied and articulate which makes watching anything with it a real treat.